FTChinese/subscription-api/_doc/stripe_intro.md

 Do remember to set the "Edit metadata" as stated above.
 I need this information to distinguish a introductory price from regular prices.
 You should also keep in mind not creating multiple introductory price under the same product; otherwise there's currently no way to determine which one to use.

+### Upgrade from standard to premium during trialing period

+Stripe allows a subscription switching another pricing, which applies to trialing period.
+If a user is subscribed to standard edition with a trialing period, it could switch to premium directly.

 ## Stripe订阅状态

 参见 https://stripe.com/docs/api/subscriptions